A wall with a tv mounted into metal studs

 After selecting the bracket, you’ll need to mark the spot on the wall where you want to mount your TV.
 Use a level to ensure that the bracket is straight.
 Then, drill pilot holes into the wall and attach the bracket using screws and wall anchors.
 Finally, attach the mounting plate to the back of your TV and hang it on the bracket.

-See also How High to Mount 65 Tv on Wall
+See also How to Mount a Soundbar to Tv

 Installing Wall Anchors for Added Support